The Echoes of Prometheus

 Outside our studio in Berlin, we placed a long sheet of copper, and we drew a line of gunpowder on it.

-Before the dusk fell, we read a poem by Gabriela Mistral, and then the ignition happened.
+Before the dusk fell, we read a poem by Gabriela Mistral, and then the ignition took place.

 Video: Bruno Giliberto / Sound: Vicente Yáñez